Top 12 IoT Security Issues that Developers Need to Address

 12. Changing Default Passwords/Credentials

 Changing passwords and credentials is a critical aspect of IoT security, as it helps to reduce the risk of unauthorized access to IoT devices and networks.
-Here are a few reasons why:
+Additionally, regularly changing passwords and credentials helps protect against credential stuffing attacks and reduces the risk of password leaks.

 Interested in enhancing your IoT design’s level of security?
 Our team of Applications Engineers are experts in IoT, IIoT, and connected systems and are available to assist you in integrating next generation security innovations in your IoT design.
 Consultation is free and available throughout your design cycle.
 Contact Symmetry Electronics today!